damoonrashidi/damoonrashidi-me/posts/simple/waluigi-represents-all-of-us.md

 <strong>Suddenly we end up developing a feature that itself doesn't have any
 directly apparent value, it only exists in reference to another feature and
 <strong>there is a non-negliable cost of maintaining it</strong>, especially as
-the feature it references grows.</strong> The UML diagram is still the company's bread and butter, more effort will be put into developing the UML dashboard, and soon enough some stakeholder will invariably question why this Image dashboard doesn't have all the feautes or the UML diagram, or worse yet, someone within the company will say _"I didn't even know we had an Image Dashboard"_ and someone else will answer _"Ah, yes, but no one uses that one"_.
+the feature it references continues to grow.</strong> The UML diagram is still the company's bread and butter, more effort will be put into developing the UML dashboard, and soon enough some stakeholder will invariably question why this Image dashboard doesn't have all the feautes or the UML diagram, or worse yet, someone within the company will say _"I didn't even know we had an Image Dashboard"_ and someone else will answer _"Ah, yes, but no one uses that one"_.

 ## Look at all the things I haven't done.

 A lot of things are unfortunately easy to do.
-We have all this pristine data just waiting for more use-cases, but being _easy enough_ isn't reason enough to validate a product or features existance.
+We already have all this data just waiting for more use-cases, but being _easy enough_ isn't reason enough to validate a product or features existance.
 Good developers are often good at [saying no](https://grugbrain.dev/#grug-on-saying-no), but people are rarely praised for work they didn't do.
-The success of one feature cannot easily be attributed to the _non-development_ of another, especially as an organisation is easily likned to a
+The success of one feature cannot easily be attributed to the _non-development_ of another, especially as an organisation is easily likend to a
 [complex dynamic parallel process](https://codahale.com/work-is-work/#corporate-americas-next-top-model).
-Developing a good product is difficult, writing good software that is both easy to use and easy to maintain is difficult, and knowing why you succeed even with the benefit of retrospection is difficult, as the only vantage point we can take is [emic](https://laulima.hawaii.edu/access/content/user/millerg/ANTH_200/A200Unit1/EmicEtic.html).
+Developing a good product is difficult, writing good software that is both easy to use and easy to maintain is difficult, and knowing why a certain feature succeeded even with the benefit of retrospection can be difficult, as the only vantage point we can take to evaluate the feature (and the work building it) is [emic](https://laulima.hawaii.edu/access/content/user/millerg/ANTH_200/A200Unit1/EmicEtic.html).

 > "It's just another couple hundred lines of code"